Arthur Porritt, Baron Porritt: Freemasonry

 Porritt was initiated in Oxford University's Apollo University Lodge No. 357 on 13 June 1925, and later joined other English Constitution lodges, including Sancta Maria Lodge No. 2682 (a medical practitioners' lodge), Prince of Wales's Lodge No. 259 (a so-called 'red apron' lodge as it nominates one of the 19 Grand Stewards each year, who wear red aprons), and Royal Alpha Lodge No. 16 (membership of which is at the personal invitation of the Grand Master).

 During his term as Governor-General (1968–1971), Porritt served as Grand Master of the Grand Lodge of New Zealand.

 Death

-Lord Porritt died in London at the age of 93 on 1 January 1994.
-His wife died in 1998.
-His son is Jonathon Porritt, a well-known environmental activist.
+Lord Porritt died in London at the age of 93 on 1 January 1994. and his wife died in 1998.